-The combination of local lag with the state prediction and transmission approach retains two limitations from the original approach without local lag: only one controller per object is possible and the state of an object needs to be small (since the state is still transmitted for each operation).
+The combination of local lag with state prediction and transmission retains two limitations from the original approach without local lag: only one controller per object is possible and the state of an object must be small (since the state is still transmitted for each operation).
 In the following approach we will allow the state of objects to be complex.